grisha/grisha.github.com/source/_posts/2013-05-23-checking-out-cloudera-impala.markdown

 - There is no support for UDF's, so our [HiveSwarm](https://github.com/livingsocial/HiveSwarm) is of no use.
 - INSERT OVERWRITE works, which is good.
 - LZO support works too.
-- It appears that everything impala does will appear in HDFS as the user under which Impala is running.
-Be careful with this, as you might inadvertently give your users superuser privs on HDFS via Hue, for example.
+- *Security Warning*: It appears that everything Impala does will appear in HDFS as the user under which Impala is running.
+Be careful with this if you're relying on HDFS permissions to prevent an inadvertent "INSERT OVERWRITE", as you might inadvertently give your users superuser privs on HDFS via Hue, for example.
 (Oh did I mention Hue completely supports Impala too?).
 From what I can tell there is no way to set a username, this is a bit of a show-stopper for us, actually.